Next campus deadline: August 2023

-The Marshall Scholarship, one of the most competitive and prestigious awards, funds one or two years of post-bachelor study at any college or university in the United Kingdom (England, Wales, Scotland, or Northern Ireland).
-It was created by the British government in 1953 to commemorate the Marshall Plan.
-The program is intended to encourage future American leaders to be personal ambassadors to the U.K. Marshall Scholars may pursue either a second bachelor's or a graduate degree.
-The award covers all reasonable educational costs, a personal allowance for living expenses, and travel costs to and from the United States.
-Approximately 40 scholarships are awarded each year.
-Of the 40 awarded in 2017, up to 8 will be one year scholarships)
+The Marshall Scholarship, one of the most competitive and prestigious awards, funds one or two years of post-bachelor study at any college or university in the United Kingdom (England, Wales, Scotland, or Northern Ireland) for up to 50 students in any field of study.
+The program was created by the British government in 1953 to commemorate the Marshall Plan and is intended to encourage future American leaders to be personal ambassadors to the U.K. The award covers all reasonable educational costs, a personal allowance for living expenses, and travel costs to and from the United States.

-Marshall applicants should make an individual advising appointment with Alicia Hayes, the Marshall scholarship campus representative.
-For more information, contact Alicia Hayes
+Prospective applicants must make an individual advising appointment with Alicia Hayes, the Marshall Scholarship campus representative.

 - have an undergraduate graduation date between April 2020 and October 2023

 Applicants will be evaluated based on the following criteria:

 - outstanding academic ability with the capacity to play an active role in a U.K. university

 - potential to make significant contributions to their communities and fields of study